edgedb/edgedb/docs/intro/quickstart.rst

 EdgeDB schemas are defined with a dedicated schema description language called (predictably) EdgeDB SDL (or just **SDL** for short).
 It's an elegant, declarative way to define your data model.

 SDL lives inside ``.esdl`` files.
-Commonly, your entire schema will be declared in a file called ``default.esdl`` but you can split your schema across several ``.esdl`` files;
+Commonly, your entire schema will be declared in a file called ``default.esdl`` but you can split your schema across several ``.esdl`` files if you prefer.
-the filenames don't matter.

 .. note::